|Basic Electric Rates||Rate|

 - Provide your social security number to enable Polk-Burnett to check your utility credit history

-- Provide a 12-month credit reference with excellent payment history from your previous/current electric provider
+- Provide a 12-month credit reference, from within the last 2 years, with excellent payment history from your previous/current electric provide

 - Provide a credit report from the last 90 days indicating excellent payment history